 Anything else I need to know?

-Here at WhatMattress we don’t get given free mattresses, and if we do, we refuse them.
+Here at WhatMattress we don’t ask for free mattresses, and if we get offered one, we refuse it.
 Why?
 Because it’s important to test the mattress as much as possible, including the delivery process.
 We want to see exactly what the experience is like for a regular customer.
 So we pose as one!